Android Studio Alert Dialog Dont Show Again

 Things To Annotation

-• Notice that we are using the back up library version of fragments for meliorate compatibility in our code samples.
+- Notice that we are using the back up library version of fragments for meliorate compatibility in our code samples.
 The non-support version works identically.

-• After loading the initial view, the action immediately shows the dialog using the show() method which allows the fragment manager to keep track of the state and gives us sure things for free such every bit the back button dismissing the fragment.
+classes must define an empty constructor as shown in the code samples, otherwise the Android system will raise an exception when it attempts to instantiate the fragment. - After loading the initial view, the action immediately shows the dialog using the show() method which allows the fragment manager to keep track of the state and gives us sure things for free such every bit the back button dismissing the fragment.

-• In the lawmaking snippets to a higher place, notice the utilize of requestFocus and input modes to control the advent of the soft keyboard when the dialog appears.
+- In the lawmaking snippets to a higher place, notice the utilize of

 References

-• http://android-developers.blogspot.com/2012/05/using-dialogfragments.html
+- http://android-developers.blogspot.com/2012/05/using-dialogfragments.html

-• http://codebaum.wordpress.com/2013/04/10/dialog-fragments/
+- http://codebaum.wordpress.com/2013/04/10/dialog-fragments/

-• http://developer.android.com/reference/android/app/DialogFragment.html
+- http://developer.android.com/reference/android/app/DialogFragment.html

-• http://www.coderzheaven.com/2013/02/fourteen/dialogfragments-android-unproblematic-instance/
+- http://www.coderzheaven.com/2013/02/fourteen/dialogfragments-android-unproblematic-instance/

-• http://stackoverflow.com/questions/12912181/simplest-aye-no-dialog-fragment
+- http://stackoverflow.com/questions/12912181/simplest-aye-no-dialog-fragment

 Source: https://guides.codepath.com/android/using-dialogfragment